Speakers (l-r): Rep. James Clyburn, Michael Couick, Michael Smith, and Julie Barkemeyer .

 Julie Barkemeyer, Senior Principal, Legislative Affairs, for the National Rural Electric Cooperatives Association, discussed the Rural Energy Savings Program Act (RESPA) and its potential impact.

 Ninety-six percent of co-ops operate efficiency programs, and 70 percent offer financial incentives to promote greater efficiency.

 Projects similar to HMH have occurred in Kansas (the "How $mart" on-bill financing program has saved almost 1.4 million kWh per year), Indiana (Hoosier Energy) and New Hampshire.

 NRECA supports the Rural Energy Savings Program Act (RESPA), legislation similar to language originally introduced by Rep. James Clyburn (D-SC) and passed by the House in 2010.
 The bill would assist rural electric co-ops in offering or expanding energy efficiency programs much like the South Carolina pilot.
 Through RESPA, the U.S. Department of Agriculture would offer zero percent interest loans to co-ops to support on-bill financing programs.
 RESPA maintains bipartisan support and passed the Senate as part of the farm bill in 2012 and 2013.

 For more information, contact John-Michael Cross at jmcross [at] eesi.org or (202) 662-1883.

 Please click here to subscribe to our e-mail list for event notices or newsletters.

-We will not sell/trade/share your email address and you can unsubscribe at any time.
+We will not sell, trade, or share your email address.
+You can unsubscribe at any time.